deejaygraham/intro-to-coding/transcript.md

 make him

+While Loop

+Touching edges

+Shark game

+Robot makes tea

+Bounce around screen until found object

+Move on to next thing.

 ## Kodu

 10 minutes

 MS advanced game platform.
 Targeted at older children but still drag, drop visual coding.
-Only seems to be windows specific.
-Not website version app.
+Only seems to be windows specific and x-box in the US only.
+No website version available.
+Similar to Scratch is approach - blocks drag and drop and connected together but can be used with 3-d graphics for games.

+Suited to older children but not that impressive.

 ## Micro:bit

 1 hour

+PJ?

 New hardware platform - tiny board (a bit like the raspberry pi) but with bluetooth, compass, tiny display, accelerometer.
 Runs a number of different programming languages